-Free Wordpress themes are a great way to get a blog or website off the ground.
+Free Wordpress themes are a great way to get a blog or website off the ground – and there are countless WordPress tutorials online to help you do just that.
 You might want to start writing about a topic but don't want to invest the money in a custom site design on top of hosting and a domain.
 And once your site is up and running, there's nothing to stop you dissecting them, building on top of them and learning from them.

 Unless you want to change themes every year it's best to pick something that won't look dated as design trends evolve, and Hemingway is a good option in that regard.
 It's a simple, elegant two-column layout with classic typography and large, readable text.
 Bloggers will find it ideal.
 Hemingway is built to be responsive, so will work on desktop and mobile.